samtron1412/docs/tech/it/os/terminal.md

 A **terminal emulator** is a program that emulates a terminal within some other display architecture.

+- Terminal emulators show a GUI Window that contains a terminal.
+- Most of them emulate Xterm, which in turn emulates VT102, which emulates typewriter.

 # References

 - [Terminal how to](http://www.tldp.org/HOWTO/Text-Terminal-HOWTO.html)